wp-plugins/social-fellow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-To know how many times a page or post has been shared in facebook, twitter, linkedin and Google plus.
+Count how many times a page or post has been shared in facebook, twitter, linkedin and Google plus.

 == Description ==

 This plugin provides you a list of your current entries & pages and the number of times that each one of them have been shared in Twitter, Facebook, Google+ and Linkedin.

 It also allows to share each active post or page directly from its admin panel.

+With this plugin you can:

+* View how many times your active and
+* Tweet an active post or page directly from de plugin admin panel.
+* Like in facebook an active post or page directly from de plugin admin panel.
+* Give plus one of Google + to an active post or page directly from de plugin admin panel.
+* Share on linkedin an active post or page directly from de plugin admin panel.
+* The active pages and posts are paginated 10 by 10 and display order by publish date.

 == Installation ==